-Students must successfully participate in scheduled Doctoral Capstone Seminars including completion of all assignments and other related capstone preparation assignments, prior to beginning OTD 8392 during the fall of year III.
+Students must successfully participate in scheduled Doctoral Capstone Seminars including completion of all assignments including capstone preparation assignments, prior to beginning OTD 8392-Capstone and Certfication during the fall of year III.
 In OTD 8392 students will complete their preparation for the capstone project as well as finalize capstone experience sites and mentors.